-5. What support will there be for the child's overall well being?
+5. What support will there be for the child's overall wellbeing?

-- All classes follow a structured Personal, Social, Health and Citizenship Education (PSHCE) curriculum. - There is an in-school Nurture Programme (The Sidney Club) run by a trained member of staff. - All children have a timetabled 'well-being' hour on Friday afternoons - 'Talk Time' is run by a trained teacher. - There is lunchtime support through planned activities and 'Play Pals' (Year 4 children). - If it is felt further support is needed an Early Help Assessment (EHA) may be used. - Referral to CHUMs (an emotional well being service) may be used in some cases. - Through the use of the Leuven Scales of well-being and involvement, children's needs are closely assessed and where necessary a programme of individual support is implemented.
-(Foundation Stage)
+- All classes follow a structured Personal, Social, Health and Citizenship Education (PSHCE) curriculum. - There is an in-school Nurture Programme (Phoenix Club). - All children have a timetabled 'well-being' hour on Friday afternoons. - There is lunchtime support through planned activities and 'Play Pals' (Year 6 children). - If it is felt further support is needed an Early Help Assessment (EHA) may be used. - Referral to CHUMs (an emotional wellbeing service) may be used in some cases. - Through the use of the Leuven Scales of well-being and involvement, children's needs are closely assessed and where necessary a programme of individual support is implemented.